 Living harmoniously with people from different parts of the country is quite normal in many of these borderlands.

-Few other takeaways for me
+Few other takeaways for me Link to heading

 I learned many things while reading this book.
 I was not aware of all the states in North-East India.
 After reading about Tawang (Arunachal Pradesh) and Moreh (Manipur), I looked up the map of North-East India on Google Maps to better grasp the geography there.